Doomlazer/SCI-Debug-Resources/KQ6/KQ6CD/README.txt

 Special thanks:
 ===============
-Thanks to Collect,Kawa, lskovlun, and everyone at sciprogramming.com.
+Thanks to Collector, Kawa, lskovlun and everyone at sciprogramming.com.
 Especially OmerMor for the original 911 patches and background info from this post: https://sciprogramming.com/community/index.php?topic=1594.0